acm-ndsu/Byte-le-2025/docs/_build/html/_sources/stats.rst

     active_character.defense
     active_character.speed

-Here is how you can access the base values (what the original stat of the character's stat is; this is static) and the modified values (the value that will constantly change with stat buffs and debuffs) of the attack, defense, and speed stats:
+Here is how you can access the base values (what the original Stat of the character's Stat is; this is static) and the modified values (the value that will constantly change with Stat buffs and debuffs) of the attack, defense, and speed stats:

 Accessing the base values: